Skip to content

 Tiered Cache

-Tiered Cache uses the size of Cloudflare’s network to reduce requests to customer origins by dramatically increasing cache hit ratios.
+Tiered Cache uses the size of the Cloudflare network to reduce requests to customer origins by dramatically increasing cache hit ratios.
 With data centers around the world, Cloudflare caches content very close to end users.
 However, if a piece of content is not in cache, the Cloudflare edge data centers must contact the origin server to receive the cacheable content.

 Tiered Cache works by dividing Cloudflare’s data centers into a hierarchy of lower-tiers and upper-tiers.
 If content is not cached in lower-tier data centers (generally the ones closest to a visitor), the lower-tier must ask an upper-tier to see if it has the content.
 If the upper-tier does not have the content, only the upper-tier can ask the origin for content.
 This practice improves bandwidth efficiency by limiting the number of data centers that can ask the origin for content, which reduces origin load and makes websites more cost-effective to operate.